Tolvic/testing/Notes/Unit-Tests.md

 ### Arranging Tests - AAA
 Arrange, Act, Assert is a common pattern when unit testing.
 As the name implies, it consists of three main actions:
 1. Arrange your objects, creating and setting them up as necessary.
-2. Act on an object.
+2. Act on an object - run the method to be tested.
 3. Assert that something is as expected.

 This pattern: